Oak tree planted for German far-right group’s victim felled

-BERLIN (AP) — German authorities are condemning the destruction of an oak tree that was planted in remembrance of a victim of the far-right group.
+BERLIN (AP) — German authorities are condemning the destruction of an oak tree that was planted in remembrance of a victim of the far-right National Socialist Underground group.

-Authorities blame the National Socialist Underground group for killing 10 people between 2000 and 2007, most of them immigrants.
+Authorities blame the group for killing 10 people between 2000 and 2007, most of them immigrants.
 The only known surviving member was sentenced to life imprisonment last year.

 Officials in the eastern German town of Zwickau say they are investigating who sawed down the tree commemorating the group’s first victim, flower seller Enver Simsek , weeks after the oak was planted.